droidecahedron/i2c_ble_peripheral/README.md

 # optimizing further
 you can add a deep sleep mode.

 This sensor board also has an onboard regulator to supply power and I'm not turning it off in software, so you could get a better sensor.

+You can disable the ADC or let it go to sleep.
+It's just enabled and running in this application and not being used.

+You can increase connection interval and connection event length (CI/CE) to make the power draw lower while connected.

 # debugging
 The settings are set up to flash and measure, active development will be annoying with the default settings.
 See below to make it more convenient: